-To drive your wife's vehicle, you should need to be listed on her car insurance policy as a driver; you do not have to buy your own policy.
+To drive your wife’s vehicle, you should be listed on her car insurance policy as a driver; you do not have to buy your own policy.

 Your wife should have already listed you on her car insurance policy.
-North Carolina car insurance companies usually require that all licensed household members be placed on it as drivers.
-If she has not informed her insurance company about you as her spouse she needs to do so now and add you to the policy.
+Car insurance companies usually require that all licensed household members be placed on it as drivers.
+If she has not informed her insurance company about you as her spouse, she needs to do so now and add you to the policy.